-This technique allows doctors to evaluate the chromosomes (long strands of DNA) in the lymphoma cells.
+Doctors use this technique to evaluate the chromosomes (long strands of DNA) in the lymphoma cells.
 They look at the cells under a microscope to see if the chromosomes have any translocations (where part of one chromosome has broken off and is now attached to another chromosome), as happens in certain types of lymphoma.
-Some lymphoma cells may also have too many chromosomes, too few chromosomes, or other chromosome abnormalities.
+Some lymphoma cells may also have too many chromosomes, too few chromosomes, or other chromosome changes.
 These changes can be used to help identify the type of lymphoma.

 Cytogenetic testing usually takes about 2 to 3 weeks because the lymphoma cells must grow in lab dishes for a couple of weeks before their chromosomes are ready to be viewed under the microscope.